Philip Hultin Pedagogy Fund

 Additional considerations

-- A student in their final year does not need to be fully enrolled to be eligible.
+- A student in their final year with a declared graduation date must be registered in a minimum 60% course load (18 credit hours) to be eligible.

 Selection of students